microsoft/StyleSwin/README.md

 }
 ```

+## Responsible AI Considerations

+Our work does not directly modify the exiting images which may alter the identity or expression of the people.
+We discourage the use of our work in such applications as it is not designed to do so.
+We have quantitatively verified that the proposed method does not show evident disparity, on gender and ages as the model mostly follows the dataset distribution; however, we encourage additional care if you intend to use the system on certain demographic groups.
+We also encourage use of fair and representative data when training on customized data.
+We caution that the high-resolution images produced by our model may potentially be misused for impersonating humans and viable solutions so avoid this include adding tags or watermarks when distributing the generated photos.

 ## Acknowledgements

 This code borrows heavily from [stylegan2-pytorch](https://github.com/rosinality/stylegan2-pytorch) and [Swin-Transformer](https://github.com/microsoft/Swin-Transformer).
 We also thank the contributors of code [Positional Encoding in GANs](https://github.com/open-mmlab/mmgeneration/blob/master/configs/positional_encoding_in_gans/README.md), [DiffAug](https://github.com/mit-han-lab/data-efficient-gans), [StudioGAN](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN) and [GIQA](https://github.com/cientgu/GIQA).